Quailsnap/WHA-Earplugs/wh_earplugs.Stratis/wh/earplugs/readme.txt

 	-	Full settings menu in briefing screen, or CBA addon options if CBA is present.

 	Mod Compatibility:
+	-	This script is not compatible with ACE hearing.
 	-	If ACE is present, the normal menu addAction will be replaced with a self-interact option found under self-interact > equipment.
-	-	If CBA is present, the settings menu in briefing will be replaced with a menu under ESC > Options > Addon Options > WH Earplugs.
-	-	If CBA is present, the toggle key bind previously only configurable by the missionmaker (default "-") can now be changed by users.
+	-	If CBA is present, the settings menu in briefing will be replaced with a menu under ESC > Options > Addon Options > WH Earplugs,the toggle key bind previously only configurable by the missionmaker (default "-") can now be changed by users in ESC > Options > Controls > Configure Addons > WH Earplugs, and an additional "Hold to Deafen" button can be utilized.

 	Frequently Asked Questions:
 	-	"How do I use this script?"